MarcOlivierFecteau/pray/README.md

 # pray - Python raytracer

 "[Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" implemented in Python using only built-in libraries.
-Pray for patience more than hope.
+As the saying goes: "no NumPy, no speed".
+Pray for patience, because this program requires a lot of it.

 Result so far: